CDSoft/sp/README.rst

 ::

    Simple Parser: A Python parser generator

    Copyright (C) 2009-2016 Christophe Delord

    Simple Parser is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

    Simple Parser is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

    You should have received a copy of the GNU Lesser General Public License along with Simple Parser.
 If not, see <http://www.gnu.org/licenses/>.

 Structure of the document
 '''''''''''''''''''''''''

-Introduction and tutorial\_
-    starts smoothly with a gentle tutorial as an introduction.
-I think this tutorial may be sufficent to start with SP.
+`Introduction and tutorial <#introduction-and-tutorial>`__ starts smoothly with a gentle tutorial as an introduction.
+I think this tutorial may be sufficient to start with SP.

-SP reference\_
+`SP reference <#sp-reference>`__
    is a reference documentation.
 It will detail SP as much as possible.

-Some examples to illustrate SP\_
-    gives the reader some examples to illustrate SP.
+`Some examples to illustrate SP <#some-examples-to-illustrate-sp>`__ gives the reader some examples to illustrate SP.

 Installation
 ^^^^^^^^^^^^